-The application of plant-beneficial microorganisms to protect crop plants is a promising alternative to the usage of chemicals.
-However, biocontrol research often faces difficulties to implement this approach due to the inconsistency of the bacterial inoculant to establish itself within the root microbiome.
-Beneficial bacterial inoculants can be decimated by the presence of their natural predators, notably bacteriophages (also-called phages).
-Thus, it is important to gain knowledge regarding the mechanisms behind phage-bacteria interaction to overcome this challenge.
-Here, we evidence that the major long O-antigenic polysaccharide (O-PS, O-antigen) of the widely used model plant-beneficial bacterium Pseudomonas protegens CHAO is the receptor of its natural predator, phage ΦGP100.
+IMPORTANCE The application of plant-beneficial microorganisms to protect crop plants is a promising alternative to the usage of chemicals.
+However, biocontrol research often faces difficulties in implementing this approach due to the inconsistency of the bacterial inoculant to establish itself within the root microbiome.
+Beneficial bacterial inoculants can be decimated by the presence of their natural predators, notably bacteriophages (also called phages).
+Thus, it is important to gain knowledge regarding the mechanisms behind phage-bacteria interactions to overcome this challenge.
+Here, we evidence that the major long O-antigenic polysaccharide (O-PS, O-antigen) of the widely used model plant-beneficial bacterium Pseudomonas protegens CHA0 is the receptor of its natural predator, the phage $\Phi$ GP100.
 We examined the distribution of the gene cluster directing the synthesis of this O-PS and identified signatures of horizontal gene acquisitions.
 Altogether, our study highlights the importance of bacterial cell surface structure variation in the complex interplay between phages and their Pseudomonas hosts.